 His orientation began at LA Hompa Hongwanji Buddhist Temple in June 2001 and he joined the ministerial staff as a full time minister in January 2002.
 He became the 10th Rimban (head minister) of LA Hompa Hongwanji Buddhist Temple in September 2013.

-He completed the orientation program for the Japanese ministers at Jodo Shinshu Center in Berkeley, CA, known as IMOP (International Ministerial Orientation Program) in 2018.
-Upon completion of the three months IMOP, in January 2020, he was assigned to LA Hompa Hongwanji Buddhist Temple.
+Rev. Murakami completed the International Ministerial Orientation Program (IMOP) at the Jodo Shinshu Center in Berkeley, CA in 2018.
+Upon completion of his IMOP studies in January 2020, he was assigned to the Los Angeles betsuin.

 After 20 years in Soto Zen Buddhism, John embraced Nembutsu at the LA Betsuin, finding solace in Amida Buddha's compassionate acceptance toward all beings regardless of their shortcomings and imperfections.
 With gratitude as his practice, he has a newfound patience for life's chaos and has traded in his solitary Zen practice for the embrace of a busy Dharma family.
 When one door closes, another opens.
 Namo Amida Butsu!